 In 2004, Chateau Palmer released their first vintage of a truly unique new wine to Bordeaux.
 Previously known as Palmer, “Historical XIX Century Blend,” this newly renamed wine, “Historical XIX Century Wine” was fascinating to smell, taste and dream about.
 Only 100 cases of this beauty were produced for the initial vintage.

-The wine, a blend of 85% Bordeaux from the vineyards of Chateau Palmer and 15% Syrah from the Rhone was produced as an homage to a wine that might have been released in the 19th century.
 The Bordeaux varietal’s are 50% Merlot and 50% Cabernet Sauvignon.
 Grapes from Palmer are not young vines.
 They were chosen because the managing director, winemaker Thomas Duroux felt they would blend best with Syrah.
 The production of the wine depends on the vintage.
 For example, it was not produced in 2005 as it would taken too much Syrah to overcome the strong Bordeaux characteristics.

 Palmer’s “Historical XIX Century Wine” has been produced in 2004, 2006, 2007, 2010, and 2013.
 However, tastings have shown, subsequent vintages have not been as good as the debut 2004 release.
 The production of Historical XIX Century Wine has also increased since 2004, its debut vintage.